sillsdev/ptx2pdf/docs/documentation/ornaments.md

-# Ornamental borders
+# Ornamental borders and separators

 ## General introduction

-This 'plugin' provides access to ornamental borders around sidebars.
+This 'plugin' provides access to ornamental borders around sidebars. ornamental separator lines.
-Eventually it is expected that it will also provide page-borders and ornamental separator lines.
+Eventually it is expected that it will also provide page-borders.

 There is a LaTeX package called pgfornament (based on an earlier package psvectorian), which provides access to pen-and-ink style vector-based artwork